Qovery/engine/lib-engine/lib/common/bootstrap/charts/external-dns/README.md

 ## Introduction

-This chart bootstraps a [ExternalDNS](https://github.com/bitnami/bitnami-docker-external-dns) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [ExternalDNS](https://github.com/bitnami/containers/tree/main/bitnami/external-dns) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
-This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).
+Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites